HydroGEM: A Self Supervised Zero Shot Hybrid TCN Transformer Foundation Model for Continental Scale Streamflow Quality Control: Conclusion

 \section{Conclusion}

-This work introduced HydroGEM, a foundation model for continental-scale streamflow quality control that addresses the growing mismatch between automated data generation and expert review capacity in hydrological monitoring networks.
-Through careful architectural design and training strategies, we showed that foundation model principles can be successfully adapted to operational sensor networks despite challenges including extreme heterogeneity, sparse labeling, and stringent deployment constraints.
+This work introduced HydroGEM, a foundation model for continental-scale streamflow quality control that addresses the growing mismatch between automated data generation and review capacity in hydrological monitoring networks.
+Through careful architectural design and training strategies, we demonstrated that foundation model principles can be successfully adapted to operational sensor networks despite challenges including extreme heterogeneity, sparse labeling, and stringent deployment constraints.

-The technical contributions of this work center on three innovations.
-First, the two-stage training approach combines self-supervised pretraining on massive unlabeled data with synthetic anomaly fine-tuning, eliminating dependence on scarce labeled datasets while learning robust representations of hydrological normality.
-Second, the hierarchical normalization scheme allows learning across six orders of magnitude within a single model, addressing a key challenge in continental-scale hydrology.
-Third, the rigorous evaluation framework with expert-validated synthetic anomalies and zero-shot cross-national transfer provides strong evidence for genuine generalization rather than pattern memorization.
+The technical contributions center on three innovations.
+First, the two-stage training approach combines self-supervised pretraining on 6.03 million sequences with Stage 2 training using synthetic anomalies, eliminating dependence on scarce labeled datasets while learning robust representations of hydrological normality.
+Second, the hierarchical normalization scheme enables learning across six orders of magnitude within a single model, addressing a key challenge in continental-scale hydrology.
+Third, the rigorous evaluation framework with synthetic anomalies and zero-shot cross-national transfer provides evidence for genuine generalization rather than pattern memorization.

 Experimental validation confirms the effectiveness of these approaches.
-On synthetic test data with known ground truth, HydroGEM achieves F1 = 0.792 with 68.7\% reconstruction error reduction, outperforming the strongest baseline by 36.3\% while maintaining 97\% preservation of clean data.
-Zero-shot transfer to 100 Canadian stations yields F1 = 0.586, with detection patterns aligning closely with operational correction rates across seasons.
-The model successfully identifies all 18 expert-validated anomaly types and maintains consistent performance across correction magnitudes from 1\% to 100\%, indicating pattern-based rather than threshold-based detection.
+On synthetic test data with known ground truth, HydroGEM achieves F1 = 0.792 with 68.7\% reconstruction error reduction, approximately 2.0$\times$ the F1 of the strongest baseline while maintaining 96.8\% preservation of clean data.
+Zero-shot transfer to 100 Canadian stations yields pointwise F1 = 0.582 and tolerant F1 = 0.70, with detection patterns aligning with operational correction rates across seasons.
+The model identifies all 18 anomaly types and maintains consistent performance across correction magnitudes from 1\% to 100\%, indicating pattern-based rather than threshold-based detection.

-Several avenues for future development emerge from this work.
-Immediate priorities include incorporating meteorological forcing to provide physical context for extreme values, developing streaming architectures for real-time deployment with incremental updates, and creating specialized fine-tuning procedures for ice-dominated watersheds where correction practices vary significantly between agencies.
-The modular architecture enables these extensions without complete retraining.
-Longer-term opportunities include multi-modal fusion with satellite observations for comprehensive watershed monitoring, extension to water quality parameters where sensor drift and biofouling present similar challenges, and development of active learning frameworks that continuously improve from operational corrections.